-- The Cloud ML Engine training service sets up resources for your
+- The AI Platform training service sets up resources for your

 job.
-It allocates one or more virtual machines (sometimes called training
+It allocates one or more virtual machines (called training

 instances) based on your job configuration.
 Each training instance is set

-- Applying the standard machine image for the version of Cloud ML Engine your job uses.
+- Applying the standard machine image for the version of AI Platform your job uses.

-- Loading your trainer package and installing it with
+- Loading your application package and installing it with

 - Installing any additional packages that you specify as dependencies.

-- The training service runs your trainer, passing the command-line arguments you specify when you create the training job.
+- The training service runs your application, passing through any command-line arguments you specify when you create the training job.

-- You can get information about your running job in three ways:
+- You can get information about your running job in the following ways: